Surviving the Holidays

 Men and Boys 2025:

-Various societal expectations around men and boys when it comes to the topic of masculinity and sexual violence can lead to situations where they are pushed not to speak up about sexual violence.
-This brochure speaks about these pressures, how they affect men and boys, and helps educate so that they do not stay silent when they are given chances to speak up.
+Men and boys may experience a variety of societal expectations when it comes to topics like masculinity and sexual violence.
+This can lead to people feeling isolated, or like they can’t speak up.
+This brochure outlines these pressures, how they affect men and boys, and helps to educate so people do not feel like they have to stay silent.

 Click below to learn more.